This Article Is About Updated VA Guidelines On Charge Offs And Collections

 - Unfortunately, many collection agencies do not abide by those rules

-- Many times, collection agencies try to use scare tactics in collection procedure
+- Many times, collection agencies try to use scare tactics in the collection procedure

 - Derogatory bad debt will be reported as a charge off on credit report